 Designing and deploying –

-after all the research on the digital solution to your process, you should be having a fair idea of how you want the solution to look like and what needs to be achieved.
+after all the research on the digital solution to your process, you should have a fair idea of how you want the solution to look like and what needs to be achieved.

 3.1) Choosing the workflow software- While choosing the digital workflow solutions consider the following points.